Miami Distracted Driving Lawyer

 - 11,292 non-threatening or non-incapacitating injuries

-Types of Distractions that Cause Distracted Driving Car Accidents
+Types of Distractions that Cause Distracted Driving Car Accidents in Miami, FL

 Distractions that affect driving can be divided into three different categories: visual, cognitive, and manual.